 Top Gate is the starting point.
-Take the path right, leading past the football field.
+Take the path right, leading past the solar field.
 Keep left, going uphill, past Top Dams.
 Go through a gate and bear left towards TV Ridge.
 From the aerial the contour path begins to rise.
 Look out for Ground Woodpeckers sunning on the rocks.
 After walking alongside a fence, go through a gate on the right.
 The path goes through some small forest patches, look out for the rare and endemic Berg Bamboo.
-Right beside the path, and quite close to the cave, is a nice specimen (and the only one in the vicinity) of Protea subvestita.
-Return to the hotel by the same route, or take the longer circular route going via Surprise Ridge.